ctoroserey/website/content/home/publications.md

 ---

 ## In Prep
 **Toro-Serey, C**, Tobyne, S.M., &  McGuire, J.T. (in prep).
-Individual heterogeneity in the functional topography of the medial prefrontal cortex.
+Individual heterogeneity in the functional topography of the default-mode network in medial prefrontal cortex.

 ## Accepted